room101-dev/Grand-Ultimate-BTC-Hacker/readme.txt

 blockparser
 Not really useful, but one simple way to get 300M hex addresses from the blockchain fairly quickly.
+Written in C fast.

 Brain-Flayer3